-The national emergency plan is coordinated by the Department of the Environment, Community and Local Government and involves a number of other government departments and agencies working together, along with An Garda Síochána, Met Éireann, and the main TV and radio stations.
+The national emergency plan is coordinated by the Department of Communications, Climate action and Environment and involves a number of other government departments and agencies working together, along with An Garda Síochána, Met Éireann, and the main TV and radio stations.

 The plan allows the rapid implementation of protective measures, within the first few hours and in the days after the accident, with the objective of substantially reducing radiation exposure to the public.

 If the advice to ‘go in, stay in, tune in’ is given you should:

 Going indoors to your home, workplace or another indoor location could protect you from exposure to radiation and reduce your long term cancer risk.